OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/Clear-RecycleBin.md

 Clear-RecycleBin -DriveLetter C
 ```

-`Clear-RecycleBin` uses the **DriveLetter** parameter to specify the recycle bin on the **C**
+`Clear-RecycleBin` uses the **DriveLetter** parameter to specify the recycle bin on the `C`
 volume.
 The user is prompted for confirmation to run the command.

 ### 3: Clear all recycle bins without confirmation

-This example doesn't prompt for confirmation to clear the local computer's recycle bins.
+This example doesn't prompt for confirmation to clear the recycle bins.

 ```powershell
 Clear-RecycleBin -Force
 ```

 `Clear-RecycleBin` uses the **Force** parameter and doesn't prompt the user for confirmation to
-clear all recycle bins on the local computer.
+clear all recycle bins.

 An alternative is to replace `-Force` with `-Confirm:$false`.